Signed in as:

 Open Minds releases the choke-hold ego has on creative flow.

 Perfectionism be damned!
-We need to just let it go.
-All of it — judgement, overthinking, the pressure to be clever, original, interesting, funny, or “good”.
-Leading with creative right-brain games, we sidestep the critical left-brain agenda to discover that our most brilliant ideas arrive freely when we stop trying to control them.
+Let it go.
+All of it — judgement, overthinking, pressure to be clever, original, interesting, funny — there are no “good” ideas.
+Leading with right-brain creative games, we sidestep the critical left-brain agenda to discover that our most brilliant ideas arrive freely when we stop trying to control them.

 In this civilised world that expects us to be reasonable and responsible, Unruly Hearts are a law unto themselves.

 To play in this fiery field of passion, we pledge fealty to feeling first.
 Passion isn’t logical, and that’s the point.
-Through games, we lead with bold emotional offers, strong attitudes, and sudden changes of heart.
-As information gaps open up between feeling and justification, we learn to trust our storytelling brains to make sense of it after the fact.
+We lead with bold emotional offers, strong attitudes, and sudden changes of heart.
+As information gaps open up between the feeling and the facts, we learn to trust our storytelling brains to make sense of it after.

 Unruly Hearts sharpens our instinct for change, with or without ideas.
 Emotional turning points shape the stories that emerge in our scenes.
 It stops being about having ideas to play with, and becomes a lived-in, felt experience of play-making.